Fund helps kids win Chincoteague ponies

 “I’ve never, ever been this happy,” she said between sobs.

-Fund director Lois Szymanski says board members were so impressed by the passion, warmth and equine knowledge displayed in the application that they, too, burst into tears.
+Fund director Lois Szymanski said board members were so impressed by the passion, warmth and equine knowledge displayed in the application that they, too, burst into tears.

 Szymanski, who lives in Westminster, is a children’s author in her own right — she has published several books on the Chincoteague ponies.
 (She is also a contributor to the Carroll County Times, which is owned by the Baltimore Sun Media Group.)